ipc-lab/kaira/docs/contributing.rst

 1. Set up your development environment following the :ref:`development-workflow` guide
 2. Familiarize yourself with the :ref:`code_of_conduct`
-3. Review the :ref:`makefile` for common development tasks
+3. Review the :ref:`makefile-doc` for common development tasks
 4. Build the documentation using the :ref:`build_documentation` guide
 5. Submit a pull request with your changes
 6. Engage with the community and help others